metaodi/cabdriver/README.md

 =========

 cabdriver is a small helper application that helps you to fill in your hours in taxi.
-It currently support Google Calendar and Google Mail to get entries in a taxi-friendly format.
+It currently support Google Calendar, Google Mail and Slack to get entries in a taxi-friendly format.

 ## Installation